A Performance Indicator Framework for Accessibility Data: Employment

 Description

-This indicator refers to barriers to accessibility encountered when searching for employment opportunities, completing, and submitting applications, interviews, and evaluations for employment.
-Examples include company websites or web-based job portals, which lack digital accessibility features, or delayed or denied accommodation requests.
+This indicator refers to barriers to accessibility encountered when searching for employment opportunities, completing and submitting applications, attending interviews, and completing assessments for employment processes.
+Examples include company websites or web-based job portals, lacking digital accessibility features, or delayed or denied accommodation requests.
+It also refers to federally regulated employees.

 Data source